HIST 2311 PCM LEARNING OBJECTIVES

 The following are sample test questions you might expect to encounter on the exams.
 They fall into two categories: 1) the "EXCEPT" type question and 2) the both "a" and "b" variety.

 The "EXCEPT" type question is used when there is more than one factor that precipitated the event in the Learning Objective, or there is more than one outcome.
 It is important that you recognize all these factors or outcomes.
-For example, Unit I Learning Objective 1 asks you to identify developments in the Paleolithic Age.
 Therefore the question reads:

 1. ALL the following were developments of the Paleolithic Age EXCEPT: